-In 2002, Bangladesh became the first country in the world to ban single use plastic bags.
+In 2002, Bangladesh became the first country in the world to ban single-use plastic bags.
 Rwanda, Taiwan, China, and Macedonia have all followed suit.
-Many other countries have implemented plastic bag taxes or laws which require retailers to charge a fee for bags.
+Many other countries have implemented taxes or laws which require retailers to charge a fee for bags.
 Single-use plastic bags, also known as low-density polyethylene (LDPE) bags, have become a scapegoat for the massive problem of plastic pollution.
-But with more and more countries banning the bag, it's important to examine the data.
-Are plastic bag bans actually effective in reducing our impact on the environment?
+But with more and more countries banning plastic bags, it's important to examine the data.
+Will banning plastic bags actually be effective in reducing our impact on the environment?

 The Environmental Impact of Plastic